-At some stage in thinking about terrorism, we encounter the enigmatic figure of the 'good terrorist'-the ironic title of Doris Lessing's 1984 novel dissecting the life of one of the groupuscules which infested Europe in the 1970s and 1980s (to whom we will return in Chapter 4).
+At some stage in discussions of terrorism we meet up with the enigmatic figure of the 'good terrorist' - the ironic title of Doris Lessing's attempt to get inside the life of one of the groupuscules which infested Europe in the 1970s and 1980s (to whom we will return in Chapter 4).
 Good terrorists are those whose actions are justified by the oppressiveness of the system they oppose.
 A certain admiration, however reluctant, marks even conservative accounts of the modern pioneers of terrorism, the 19th-century Russian populists: a recognition that unlike terrorists of the right, they 'genuinely believed in a free and nonviolent society'.
-This was the key to their conviction, which can be plausibly attributed to nearly all terrorists, that any change would be for the better.
+This was the key to their belief, which can be plausibly attributed to nearly all terrorists, that any change would be for the better.

-Today's terrorists are rarely seen in this light.
-Like many of the most durable prejudices, the stereotype of the terrorist as a psychopathic monster has survived a lot of academic efforts to modify it.
+Like many of the most durable prejudices, the stereotype of the terrorist as a psychopathic monster has survived a lot of academic efforts to dilute it.
 Most academic studies point to the view that terrorists are generally remarkable for their sheer ordinariness.
-The qualities popularly supposed to be needed to carry out terrorist acts-at best a lack of pity, at worst a malign will to evil-are either not needed, or if needed are regrettably common.
-There have been arguments that a significant number of terrorists experienced difficult childhoods-like Lessing's Alice-but these cannot (yet, at least) be systematized.
+The qualities popularly supposed to be needed to carry out terrorist acts - at best a lack of pity, at worst a malign will to evil - are either not needed, or if needed are regrettably common.
+There have been arguments that a significant number of terrorists experienced difficult childhoods - like Doris Lessing's Alice - but these cannot (yet at least) be systematized.
 Most of the considerable energy devoted to writing about 'the terrorist personality' has so far been wasted.

 So who becomes a terrorist?
 The answer is likely to be that it depends on the circumstances.
 Terrorist organizations differ markedly in how they recruit their members.
-Some (particularly the revolutionary kind) will indeed require fanatics, ideologues, dreamers; others (notably the nationalist kind) may be so embedded in their communities that enlistment resembles a rite of passage.
+Some (particularly the revolutionary kind) will indeed require fanatics, ideologues, dreamers; others (notably the nationalist kind) may be so embedded in their communities that recruitment resembles a rite of passage.
 For Geula Cohen, the Lehi (in which she became a leading recruiter) was a band of poets: